RoboBrainCode/Docs/README.md

  6. Now, run `ssh-robobrain-www-test` to login to the test.robobrain instance.
 You should see a beautiful [solarized](http://ethanschoonover.com/solarized) terminal with a prompt, and you should be automatically in the directory `/var/www` which contains 2 folders - `Frontend` and `Backend`, our two repositories.

  7. Firstly, you'll want to associate your Github account with the one on the instance.
 To do this, follow the tutorial here - [Generating SSH Keys - Github](https://help.github.com/articles/generating-ssh-keys).
+	 	> **Note:** This tutorial asks you to set a secure password, but now, during the `fab` deploy process, this would require you to enter a password 3-4 times during every deploy.
+To avoid this annoyance, simply set no text as your `ssh` password for your key.

  8. For both Backend and Frontend, we deploy with `fab`.
 To view the details of this process, simply open up the `fabfile.py` in the root directory of every repository.
 It is a very simple Python script wrapper for SSHing and running shell commands.